 IFRS 17, 'Insurance contracts', (effective for annual periods beginning on or after 1 January 2023).
 IFRS 17 replaces IFRS 4 which currently permits a wide variety of practices in accounting for insurance contracts.
 IFRS 17 will fundamentally change the accounting by all entities that issue insurance contracts and investment contracts with discretionary participation features.
 The standard requires a current measurement model where estimates are re-measured each reporting period.
 Contracts are measured using the building blocks of discount probability -weighted cash flows, an explicit risk adjustment, and a contract service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period.
 This IFRS provides a common global insurance accounting standard leading to consistency in recognition, measurement, presentation and disclosure.
-The standard applies to annual periods beginning on or after 1 January 2022.
+The standard applies to annual periods beginning on or after 1 January 2023.
+The company is currently assessing the impact of future adoption of the new standard on its financial statements.